Many AA car insurance customers take their own vehicles to the continent, especially for holidays.

 What is a Green Card?

 The Green Card (or International Motor Insurance Card) is an internationally recognised document that shows that you have the minimum insurance cover needed by law in the country you're visiting.

-The Green Card system covers 48 countries, including the 27 in the European Union, Switzerland, Russia, and others bordering the Mediterranean.
+The Green Card system covers 48 countries, including the 27 in the European Union.

 Why do I need a Green Card?